libp2p/specs/webrtc/webrtc-direct.md

 ## Addressing

-WebRTC multiaddresses are composed of an IP and UDP address component, followed by `/webrtc` and a multihash of the certificate that the node uses.
+WebRTC Direct multiaddresses are composed of an IP and UDP address component, followed by `/webrtc-direct` and a multihash of the certificate that the node uses.

 Examples:
-- `/ip4/1.2.3.4/udp/1234/webrtc/certhash/<hash>/p2p/<peer-id>`
+- `/ip4/1.2.3.4/udp/1234/webrtc-direct/certhash/<hash>/p2p/<peer-id>`
-- `/ip6/fe80::1ff:fe23:4567:890a/udp/1234/webrtc/certhash/<hash>/p2p/<peer-id>`
+- `/ip6/fe80::1ff:fe23:4567:890a/udp/1234/webrtc-direct/certhash/<hash>/p2p/<peer-id>`

 The TLS certificate fingerprint in `/certhash` is a [multibase](https://github.com/multiformats/multibase) encoded